vchi90/MeowMaze/README.md

 # MeowMaze
   To meow a maze is to solve a maze.
 ## Statement of Problem
-  To find the boolean value to the statement "There exists one path through a maze starting at a designated beginning that ends at the treasure".
+  To find the boolean value to the statement:
+  "There exists one path through a maze starting at a designated beginning that ends at the treasure".
 ## Personnel
   Vincent Chi
   En Yu Zhang